 In order to make a bad faith claim, a plaintiff must allege that the insurance company refused to settle a case for the policy limits in a time frame that a reasonable ordinary prudent insurance company would.
 If the insurance company jerks around the plaintiff when it knows or has reason to know that the claim should settle for the policy limits, said Evil Empire is obligated to make payment in the entire amount of the verdict should the insurance company later tender the limits.
 The rationale for this rule is that if the rule were otherwise and the insurance company could just keep playing reindeer games up to the point of trial, it gives these evil villains a chance to use its power and resources to frustrate plaintiff and put their own insured at risk.

 This is a direct quote from a new book: If Ron Was King (publication pending).

 But isn’t the logic sound?
-If the insurance company is doing everything that it can to protect its insured, doesn’t it have to offer the policy when it makes sense to do so?
-If the insurance company later refuses to tender the policy – maybe because is has run up $21,000 in costs making a judgment meaningless to the Plaintiff – shouldn’t the insurance company pay the price for exposing its insured to an excess verdict?
+If the insurance company is doing everything that it can to protect its insured, doesn’t it offer the policy when it makes sense to do so?
+If the insurance company later refuses to tender the policy – maybe because it has run up $21,000 in costs making a judgment meaningless to the Plaintiff – shouldn’t the insurance company pay the price for exposing its insured to an excess verdict?
 I’m right about this.
 I just need to find a judge to agree with me.